 From December 19–24, guests can enjoy a true Christmas experience with complimentary roasted chestnuts fresh from a cast iron pan.
 Available on the Front Drive from 5:00 p.m. until 8:00pm p.m.

-From December 17—20, adults and children are welcomed to join in the spirit of the holidays with the expert pastry team, as they cheerfully guide guests in a festive gingerbread decorating class.
-Classes are from 1:30 p.m.—3:30 p.m. daily and require reservations in advance.
+Adults and children are welcome to join in the spirit of the holidays with the expert pastry team, as they cheerfully guide guests in a festive gingerbread decorating class. ($60 per person.)
+Classes require reservations in advance.
+December 17–20 from 1:30 p.m.–3:30 p.m. daily

 Cape Rey Carlsbad Tree Lighting

-Head over to Cape Rey Carlsbad for their 4th Annual Tree Lighting and Holiday Open House where there will be live music, photos with Santa, cookie decorating and crafts, a hot cocoa bar and festive bites and a local vendor market.
-Date and time: Thursday, December 1 from 5:30 p.m.—8:00 p.m.
+Head over to Cape Rey Carlsbad for their Annual Tree Lighting and Holiday Open House where there will be live music, photos with Santa, cookie decorating and crafts, a hot cocoa bar and festive bites and a local vendor market.
+Thursday, November 30 from 5:30 p.m.–8:00 p.m.

 Breakfast with Santa at Neiman Marcus

 Enjoy a nice breakfast at the Zodiac restaurant inside Neiman Marcus San Diego while carolers and Santa roam the room.
 After the breakfast, everyone has the opportunity to have gorgeous pictures taken with Santa with the store’s holiday decor as a backdrop.
 A professional photographer will be on site and pictures will print while you wait.
 (Read more about our experience with Breakfast with Santa.)
-Dates and time: Saturdays, December 10 and 17 at 8:30am—10:00am.
-Cost $35 for kids 3 and up and $45 for adults.
-Includes breakfast and professional pictures.
-Right now, there is a wait list for both dates.
+Cost is $35 for kids 3 and up and $50 for adults and includes breakfast and professional pictures.
+Saturdays, December 9 and 16 from 8:30am–10:00am.

 Helen Woodward Animal Center’s Frosty Farm

 Frosty Farm attendees get to take pictures with Santa and his “polar dog” and each child will receive a special toy from Santa himself.
 Guests can participate in crafts, face painting, hot cocoa station, cookie decorating, elf obstacle course, story with Santa and a number of animal encounters.
 Register to attend online.
 Guests will also need to reserve a time to see Santa.
-Dates and times: Weekends, December 3—4, December 10—11 from 9:00 a.m. – 1:00 p.m.
+Walk-ups welcome!
 Cost is $19.99 for adults and $9.99 for children.
+Weekends, December 2–3 and December 9–10 from 9:00 a.m.–2:30 p.m.

 Jungle Bells at the San Diego Zoo

 There will be holiday decor, photos with Santa, snow flurries and more as the San Diego Zoo celebrates the holidays.
 Ride the Twinkle Lights Trolley to tour an array of animal light sculptures, enjoy jingly, jazzy carols, acrobatic trampoline elves, and more.
-It’s also a chance to see the larger-than-life centennial animal puppets of “The Journey”—lit up and aglow for the holidays in celebration of the Zoo’s 100th birthday.
-Cost to enter is included with admission (see how to save on San Diego Zoo tickets).
-Dates and time: From December 2 – January 10 from 9:00 a.m.—8:00 p.m.
+Cost to enter is included with zoo admission (see how to save on San Diego Zoo tickets).
+Thursday, December 8–Monday, January 1.

 SeaWorld’s Christmas Celebration

 In addition to the special holiday-themed animal shows, the park will be brimming with yuletide cheer, as Christmas characters meet and mingle with guests, and Mrs. Claus brings a little holiday magic to everyone in Santa’s Christmas Village.
-You can also have breakfast with Shamu and Santa.
+You can also have Breakfast with Orcas and Santa.
 All the festivities can be enjoyed amongst more than one million low-energy holiday lights throughout the park.
 Cost is include with admission.
-Dates: November 19 – January 1 during park opening hours.
+Saturday, November 18–Friday January 6 during park opening hours.

 Balboa Park December Nights

-A two-day holiday celebration of food, entertainment and fun where the numerous museums and cultural institutions in Balboa Park, the nation’s largest urban cultural park, open their doors free of charge.
+Balboa Park December Nights is in its 40th consecutive year.
+It’s a two-day holiday celebration of food, entertainment and fun where the numerous museums and cultural institutions in Balboa Park, the nation’s largest urban cultural park, open their doors free of charge.
 December Nights festivities in the park include carolers, live music, holiday light displays, theater and dance performances and delicious foods from around the world.
-Date and time: December 2 and 3 from 3:00 p.m.—11:00 p.m. on Friday and 12:00 p.m.—11:00 p.m. on Saturday.
+Friday, December 1 from 3:00 p.m.–11:00 p.m. and Saturday, December 2, from 12:00 p.m.–11:00 p.m.
 Admission is free.

-The San Diego Botanic Garden lights up for the holidays after dusk complete with horse-drawn wagon rides, holiday crafts, visits with Santa, snow for sledding (on selected evenings) and so much more.
-Dates and times: December 3—23 and 26—30 from 5:00 p.m.—9:00 p.m.
+The San Diego Botanic Garden lights up for the holidays after dusk complete with, horse-drawn wagon rides, holiday crafts, visits with Santa, snow for sledding (on selected evenings), marshmallow roasting, mulled wine, and so much more.
+The non-member cost is $15 for adults and $5 for children 3–12.
+December 2–23 and 26–30 from 5:00 p.m.–9:00 p.m.